frkmnt/k-test/README.md

 # Hi, this is André!

 Thank you for the opportunity!
+As a polkadot/substrate developer, I have been getting more into vanilla Rust, so I appreciate the chance to practice.

 I am using the latest version of `cargo` and the Rust stable toolchain.